Layered Performance Analysis of TLS 1.3 Handshakes: Classical, Hybrid, and Pure Post-Quantum Key Exchange: Methodology and Experimental Setup

 \subsection{Data Reduction from Packet Captures}

 { To perform the layer-by-layer latency decomposition, full packet captures (\texttt{pcap} files) were recorded during each load test using \texttt{CyPerf}.
 A key requirement of this methodology is that, for \emph{each} performance-test run, TLS key material (session/master keys) is exported through \texttt{SSLKEYLOGFILE}; without this step, packet-level decryption and reliable request-level correlation across TCP/TLS/HTTP boundaries is not possible.
 CyPerf is able to export the \texttt{SSLKEYLOGFILE} as well, together with the associated packet capture.
 These captures were then processed by a custom Python script pcap\_layer\_analysis~\cite{pcap_layer_analysis} that decrypts and parses each TCP stream to extract per-connection timestamps at the following protocol boundaries: SYN, SYN-ACK, ClientHello, TLS Finished, HTTP GET, and HTTP 200 OK.
 For each connection, the tool computes the five inter-layer deltas and aggregates them into percentile-based statistics (p50, p90, p95, p99) across all streams in the capture file, enabling the statistical analysis presented in this paper.
 The tool supports parallel processing of large captures by splitting them into stream batches via \texttt{tshark}.
-The full repository and the script used for this step are publicly available~\cite{pcap_layer_analysis}, and all packet captures (\texttt{pcap} files) used in this study are archived at Zenodo~\cite{zenodo_dataset}. }
+The full repository and the script used for this step are publicly available~\cite{pcap_layer_analysis}. }